spjtcoi/PRS2024/modules/Day3a.docx.md

 </details>

 ## Exercise 2 Visualising and comparing R<sup>2</sup>

+In this exercise, we will analyse and compare the phenotypic variance explained (R<sup>2</sup>) by PRS across different combinations of base and target ancestries.

 Combine the summary files and visualise the performance of each PRS
 ```sh